WW Recipe of the Day: Southwestern Ground Beef Goulash

 Served with a big tossed green salad, it made for a satisfying supper.
 Cornbread or muffins would be nice with it too.
 Enjoy!

-If you’ve made this Southwestern Ground Beef Goulash with Corn, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Southwest-Spiced Goulash, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Southwestern Goulash with Corn